 - Skilhunt H04 Mini RC - 18350 battery and USB-magnetic charging with my favorite headband in the industry and optional high-CRI LH351D.
 This offers a floody TIR, less floody reflector (R model) or reflector with flippable diffuser (F model) for $50.

-- Nitecore NU25 - the other ultralight option.
+- Nitecore NU25 - an ultralight option.
 Sealed Li-ion pouch cell, so no carrying spares, and it's effectively disposable when the battery wears out.
 The primary emitter is cool white and low-CRI, but there's a high-CRI secondary.
 Some sacrifices must be made for a weight of 28g. $36

 All of these use one 18650 battery.